xdanielmtz/employee-directory/README.md

 7. Enjoy

 ## Usage
-Upon entering the application, your balance will be set at $0.
-You will see two fields for you to insert information; one for a transaction name and the other for transaction amount.
-As you enter your data you will notice a few things:
-Your total balance on top of the page in bold text.
-All your transaction history with the name and amount side by side.
-And just below that will be a chart of your balance to better help you visualize your expenses.
+Upon entering the application, you will be greeted with a simple and clean design.
+Right away when the page loads you will see your 50 employees along with their image, name, phone, email, and their age.
+You will see this data in the form of a table.
+If you click on the "Name" column, that will place the employees in order by alphabetical name.
+Also, you can search by number in the search bar.

 ## Contribution
 IF you wish to contribute, here is how: